LemonBoy/bar/README.md

 ```
 -h      Show the help and bail out.
 -p      Make the bar permanent.
+-f      Force docking (use this if your WM isn't EWMH compliant)
 -b      Show the bar at the bottom of the screen.
 ```